At a Glance

 ✨Showcase Your Technical Knowledge

 Make sure to brush up on your knowledge of valve design codes and standards, especially ASME/API.
-Be prepared to discuss specific projects where you've applied these standards in your previous roles.
+Be prepared to discuss your experience with Ball Valves and Globe Valves, as well as any specific projects you've worked on that demonstrate your expertise.